|Guide||♦||8 Triplogs||1 Topic|

 The sun just topped over the horizon and settled behind mid-level clouds, covering the harsh sunlight when I arrived at the E Cross L trailhead Labor Day morning.
-Quiet, ears ringing in the silence; engine in my jeep snaps, crackle, and pops as it cools down, almost like heaving a sigh of relieve after traveling down the Senator Highway from Prescott.
+Quiet, ears ringing in the silence; engine in my jeep snaps, crackle, and pops as it cools down, almost like heaving a sigh of relief after traveling down the Senator Highway from Prescott.

 Stepping out of my vehicle and stretching, I began to survey the area.
 There is no water and vaulted toilet available.
 I enjoyed the cool air trying to soak it into my body as I pulled my gear out to get ready for my hike.
 Naturally, I have a ritual before the hike, throw my gear on top of the jeep, put my wallet and keys in the pack, place the walking stick nearby, find a large rock; I found a large cement block to sit on instead, pull my Teva sandals off, put on my socks and pull my Hi-Tech boots.
-Survey the area some more, finish sipping the last of my coffee, gawd I love coffee early in the morning, and I am ready to hit the trail!
+Survey the area some more, finish sipping the last of my coffee, Gawd I love coffee early in the morning, and I am ready to hit the trail!

 The start of the trail is easy to find and so I start, uphill!
 The first mile climbs up to Ash Creek Ridge.
 Starts easy, deceiving at first, and then turns steep during the 700 feet elevation gain.
-On top of the ridge the trail hits Forest Road 70 and I hooked right walking just a short distance before the trail hooks left and resumes.
+On top of the ridge, the trail hits Forest Road 70 and I hooked right walking just a short distance before the trail hooks left and resumes.
 On the right is trail # 381 going back down into Crook Canyon.
 I decided to break here and sit under an aged, gnarly Juniper to write in my journal.

 The sad thing I noted was the number of pines dead.
 Dead, brown, shadows of their former selves.
 No longer the guardians of the trail.
 Casualties of the long drought and bark beetles.
-Standing bravely in death, or cut down, and what amazed me was the number of trees around the trail or across the trail that were fell I would guess because of high winds during a monsoon storm.
+Standing bravely in death, or cut down, and what amazed me was the number of trees around the trail or across the trail that fell I would guess because of high winds during a monsoon storm.
 And I am sure some fell because they could no longer support their own weight due to the cancer bugs eating them out.
-I say this because at one point later in the hike, in Ash Creek, my silence was broken when I heard a loud crack and the sound of crashing trees startled me.
+I say this because, at one point later in the hike, in Ash Creek, my silence was broken when I heard a loud crack and the sound of crashing trees startled me.
 My imagination kicked in!
 Thoughts of a tree falling on me!
-Instead, it was large dead pine limb that broke, ripping through other limbs in its travel to hit the ground.
-A final note, the oak, junipers, and manzanita are doing fine.
+Instead, it was a large dead pine limb that broke, ripping through other limbs in its travel to hit the ground.
+On a final note, the oak, junipers, and manzanita are doing fine.

 Rapid footfall on the ground, slapping of skin against the low shrub, and heavy breathing caught my attention during my break.
-I looked down the trail on which I will soon hike and spotted movement through brush.
+I looked down the trail on which I will soon hike and spotted movement through the brush.
 It was a runner!
 A damn runner running up my trail, a trail runner!
 Another runner followed.
-They stopped and we talked about the weather, trail, destinations, and the like; well I talked, they were breathing hard, taking deep breath between words.
+They stopped and we talked about the weather, trail, destinations, and the like; well I talked, they were breathing hard, taking a deep breath between words.
 We bid farewell and they continued, hooking a left and running, stumbling, up Forest Road 70.

 I got up and resumed my leisure hike off Ash Creek Ridge.